ArckMax/craftdwarf/README.md

 Now, only the Blacksmith job is available.
 Several other jobs are planned, such as cooking, leatherworking, jewelery, etc.

-Features planned if the application is only based on generation (without players involvement) :
+Features planned (without players involvement) :

 - More jobs
 - Exploration, Archeology system for discovering items.